It’s every marketer’s worst nightmare: Churn.

 Keeping Patients in Your Practice

-But improving your customer service, taking lessons from your competition, and understanding how you can treat each patient equally and compassionately, will improve the offerings of your practice, and ensure that you are building long, happy customer to client relationships.
+But improving your customer service, taking lessons from your competition, and understanding how you can treat each patient equally and compassionately, will improve the offerings of your company, and ensure that you are building long, happy customer to client relationships.